 The Land of the Free Because of the Brave

 Join us for this special annual luncheon where we will honor active-duty service members alongside the veterans in our midst.
 We have invited the Garrison Commanders from Ft.
 Belvoir and Marine Corps Base Quantico to provide an update on their respective posts.
-We will offer special recognition for outstanding soldiers and hear from our Veterans Council on what’s new for 2016.
+We will offer special recognition for outstanding Soldiers and Marines and hear from our Veterans Council on what’s new for 2016.

 To become a Salute Sponsor, go to the online registration page.
 Once you initiate the registration process, the sponsorship options will appear.
 You can also contact our events staff with any questions you may have firstname.lastname@example.org or 703.368.6600.

 Special thanks to the following additions to our program:

 Freedom High School Junior ROTC Color Guard for Presentation of Colors // Caleb Green, Director of CAMMO (Center for American Military Music Opportunities) for Singing the National Anthem // CAMMO Quartet for music during lunch // Caroline Doolin, Student at Forest Park High School sharing experiences as a child of a military family